niveklabs/tfwriter/alicloud/d/alicloud_snapshots.md

 }

 output "ids" {
-  description = "returns a set of string" value       = data.alicloud_snapshots.this.ids
+  description = "returns a list of string" value       = data.alicloud_snapshots.this.ids
 }